 Isaiah was a true prophet to the nation of Israel.

-- He spoke them to any and all who would listen; declaring to the earth and the heavens so that any who wanted to hear could.
+- He declared to the earth and the heavens so that any who wanted to hear could.

 A true prophet versus a false prophet

 A true prophet of God declares the Word of God, not an opinion, a commentary, or a guess.
 What a true prophet says is true because it comes from God who cannot lie.
 The world has had its fill of false prophets.
 There were many during the time of Isaiah and there are much more in the times we live today.
 The more false prophets speak the more confusing and difficult it is to hear and know the Word of God.

 Who do we listen to?
 Who has the true Words of God?

 The world is approaching the end of God’s story.
 I don’t know how close we are because I’m not a prophet.
 I’m just a reporter with no claim of special visions or insights.
 I read and study the bible and report what God’s Word says is so.

 Isaiah was more than a reporter.
 He heard and saw directly from God.
 The nation of Israel was in trouble.
 The nation God chose to be special had become especially wretched.
 They didn’t stand out as a ‘city upon a hill’ or a nation that gave glory to God.
 They stood out as a nation that turned their back on God and chose to follow their own path.

 God chose Isaiah as a prophet to Israel.
 The prophet spoke to them directly, relaying to them, what God said, and what must change.
 If they didn’t change there would be consequences.
 That’s essentially what prophecy is; speaking the Word of God to an individual, nation or group of nations.
 God says this, and so it shall be.

 What did God see?
 What did the prophet say?

 “The ox knows his owners, and the donkey his master’s crib: but Israel does not know, my people does not consider.”